xapian/xapian/xapian-bindings/java/docs/index.rst

 library in the appropriate directory so your JVM finds it automatically (for example, on Mac OS X you can copy it into /Library/Java/Extensions/).

-The java bindings have been tested recently with OpenJDK 1.6.0_18, though they should work with any java toolchain with suitable JNI support - please report success stories or any problems to the development mailing list: xapian-devel@lists.xapian.org
+The java bindings have been tested recently with OpenJDK versions 1.8.0_77, 1.7.0_03, and 1.6.0_38, but they should work with any java toolchain with suitable JNI support - please report success stories or any problems to the development mailing list: xapian-devel@lists.xapian.org

 Naming of wrapped methods:
 ##########################